mitchspano/mitchspano.github.io/_posts/2025-01-10-Trunk_Based_Development.markdown

 appropriate branches/environments (e.g., a hotfix for a critical bug).
 This "hotfix" mechanism acts as a safety net, allowing for rapid responses to unexpected issues.

+## Why is Trunk-Based Development Challenging in Salesforce?

+While Trunk-Based Development offers significant advantages, implementing it within the Salesforce ecosystem presents unique challenges, both cultural and technical.

+### Cultural Challenges

+A significant cultural hurdle stems from established practices.
+Many Salesforce teams are accustomed to a one-to-one mapping between a branch and an org (sandbox or production).
+This implies that each branch acts as a distinct and independent copy of the codebase.
+This practice creates multiple divergent sources of truth, which is fundamentally at odds with the core principles of how engineers in other software development teams utilize source control.
+Shifting away from this ingrained mindset requires a significant change in team workflows and understanding.

+### Technical Challenges

+Beyond the cultural aspects, there are also key technical requirements that must be addressed to successfully implement Trunk-Based Development in Salesforce.
+The most crucial of these is ensuring that the contents of the `main` branch are _always safely deployable_ to multiple Salesforce environments.
+This necessitates several key capabilities:

+#### Robust Environment Variable Management

+Because `main` is deployed to different environments (e.g., development, QA, UAT, production), the codebase must be able to adapt to environment-specific configurations.
+This means having a robust mechanism for managing environment variables that control things like API endpoints, email addresses, and other environment-specific settings.
+These variables must be injected into the deployment process without requiring changes to the codebase itself.

+#### Effective Feature Flagging

+In Trunk-Based Development, features are often merged into `main` before they are fully ready for release.
+To prevent these “half-baked” features from negatively impacting the user experience, teams need a way to selectively enable or disable them.
+Changes which are not ready for prime-time are to be safely deployed to the target application environment, but hidden from visibility or throw a nicely rendered error until the feature is ready.

+Overcoming these cultural and technical challenges is essential for unlocking the full potential of Trunk-Based Development in Salesforce.
+The following sections will explore strategies and best practices for addressing these challenges and successfully implementing this powerful development model.